fedtools/adfstoolkit/doc/mfa.md

-### Step 2: Test Configuration
+### Step 2: Test your configuration

 -  If you are in an R&E federation, inquire to see if your federation operator has a test or production entity to test against.
 -  If you have the ability to test your pre-production or production environment, the National Institute of Health (NIH) has a [Security Compliance Check Tool site](https://auth.nih.gov/CertAuthV3/forms/compliancecheck.aspx)

+#### Testing locally
  Alternatively, a local test can be performed if  you have a [Shibboleth Service Provider and enable REFEDS MFA](https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2114781453/Requiring+Multi-Factor+Authentication) with it and register it manually in your ADFS to test your configuration.

- Regardless of the testing techniques,  the outcomes you want  are:
+ Regardless of the testing techniques, when  you sign in with the REFEDS MFA it must:
+ - not trigger an error
  - when an SAML Authentication Context of ``https://refeds.org/profile/mfa`` is requested of your ADFS installation the ADFS server:
    - does not trigger an error
    - force you to use the MFA authentication method  **AND** another option to sign in to qualify is multiple factors.
    -

 ### You're Done!

-ADFSToolkit will now be run by the Scheduled Task and make a full import/refresh each time.
-This first import will take some time due to all the new SP's.
-After that only the new/changed and removed SP's needs to be handled and that will be much faster.
+With the ADFSToolkit REFEDS MFA DLL and tools in place your ADFS instance will recognize REFEDS MFA sign-on requirements.

 ## Logging

 Logging will occur in the Event Log, default under `Applications and Services log\ADFSToolkit`.
+Individual logins will not be present however you can [increase ADFS logging](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging) for more depth of diagnosis on events.